 \subsection{Overview of the ODMN Architecture}

-The ODMN is a specialized neural network architecture developed for the homogenization of polycrystalline aggregates.
-Its formulation is rooted in micromechanical theory, particularly the Hill–Mandel condition and averaging theorems, which allow for the analytical derivation of homogenization functions within each building block.
-As a result, all trainable parameters in ODMN possess clear physical interpretations~\citep{Wei01}.
-The overall architecture of the ODMN is illustrated in Fig.~\ref{fig:ODMN_architecture}.
+The ODMN provides a physics-informed framework for homogenizing polycrystalline aggregates.
+Its formulation is rooted in micromechanical theory, particularly the Hill–Mandel condition and averaging theorems, which enable analytical homogenization within each building block.
+As a result, all trainable parameters in ODMN possess clear physical interpretations~\cite{Wei01}.
+In the context of this work, the ODMN parameter set serves as the target of the microstructure-to-parameter inference problem introduced in Section~\ref{sec2}.
+The overall architecture of ODMN is illustrated in Fig.~\ref{fig:ODMN_architecture}.

-ODMN approximates the homogenized response of a RVE by hierarchically decomposing it into multiple subdomains, each represented by a material node.
-A binary-tree material network defines the hierarchical interaction topology, specifying how these material nodes satisfy stress equilibrium at each tree node.
-In particular, each tree node is associated with a set of parameters that determine the direction along which the stress-equilibrium condition is enforced.
+ODMN approximates the homogenized response of an RVE by hierarchically decomposing it into multiple subdomains, each represented by a material node.
+A binary-tree material network defines the interaction topology, specifying how these material nodes satisfy stress equilibrium across different levels.
+Each tree node is associated with parameters that determine the directions along which stress equilibrium is enforced.

-The ODMN architecture is governed by a depth hyperparameter $N$ and comprises two principal components: \begin{itemize} \item A \emph{material network} with $N$ levels, arranged as a binary tree containing $2^N - 1$ tree nodes, each defining an interaction mechanism with the corresponding stress-equilibrium direction. \item A set of $2^N$ \emph{material nodes}, each representing a subdomain of the RVE and characterized by local orientation and weighting parameters. \end{itemize}
+The ODMN architecture is governed by a depth hyperparameter $N$ and consists of two components: \begin{itemize} \item A \emph{material network} with $N$ levels, arranged as a binary tree containing $2^N - 1$ tree nodes, each defining an interaction mechanism through a stress-equilibrium direction. \item A set of $2^N$ \emph{material nodes}, each representing a subdomain of the RVE and characterized by local orientation and weighting parameters. \end{itemize}

+Within this hierarchy, the root interaction at the top of the binary tree corresponds to the final homogenization of the entire RVE and enforces its macroscopic equilibrium, whereas the deepest-level interactions act most locally between pairs of material nodes.
+Each material node represents a reduced-order constituent of the RVE rather than an individual grain; the deepest-level interactions should therefore be interpreted as interactions between representative constituents rather than between specific grains.

 Each material node $\mathcal{M}^i$ is parameterized by $\{z^i, \alpha^i, \beta^i, \gamma^i\}$.
 The scalar $z^i$ is transformed into a non-negative weighting factor $W^i$ via the softplus function: